Cheti Chand 2023: Date and Time

-Cheti Chand is honored on the second day of Chaitra Shukla Paksha, or the second day of the Sindhi month of Chet, according to this calendar.
-This usually means that it will be in the Gregorian calendar at the end of March or early April and will usually be on Gudi Padwa and Ugadi the same day or next.
+Cheti Chand is honoured on the second day of Chaitra Shukla Paksha, or the second day of the Sindhi month of Chet, according to this calendar.
+It usually means that it will be in the Gregorian calendar at the end of March or early April and will usually be on Gudi Padwa and Ugadi the same day or next.

 The day is significant for Sindhis since it is believed that Varun Dev emerged as Jhulelal on this day to save the Sindhi community from a king who wanted to kill Sindhi culture and Hinduism.
 It’s also a day of gratitude and prayer for the God of Water.
 Sindhis pray for forty days, a practice known as Chaliho.
 Sindhis rejoice for Cheti Chand after Chaliho.
 They fast as well, and after praying, they eat fruits to break their fast.

 Everybody is fond of eating and especially when it comes to festivals, it can’t be without special delicacies.
-As we all know, Indian festivals are known for having a high value for delectable food varieties to be served.
+As we all know, Indian festivals are known for having a variety of delectable food, and Cheti Chand is no different.
 As a result, here are the best Cheti Chand dishes:

 Sweets – Tairi, Seero Malpuo, Malpua with Rabri, and Gulabjamun.